Matheus Souza

 Matheus Souza e Silva (born 2 August 1995) is a Brazilian professional footballer who plays as a winger for Myanmar National League club Shan United.

+Matheus has played his trade in Southeast Asia mostly in Cambodia, Thailand, Indonesia and Myanmar.

 Club career

-Born in Duque de Caxias, he began his professional football career starting from joining Artsul, who played in the third caste.
-He then moved to Honduras and joined Olancho in the 2017–2018 season, and joined Las Delicias in the 2018–2019 season, he then decided to pursue a career in Asia and joined Cambodian Premier League club National Police Commissary during the middle of the 2019 season, then in the 2020 season, he joined Soltilo Angkor.
+Born in Duque de Caxias, Matheus began his professional football career starting from joining Artsul, who played in the third caste.
+He then moved to Honduras and joined Olancho in the 2017–2018 season, and joined Las Delicias in the 2018–19 season, Matheus then decided to pursue a career in Southeast Asia and joined Cambodian Premier League club National Police Commissary during the middle of the 2019 season, then in the 2020 season, he joined Soltilo Angkor.

 Phnom Penh Crown

 On 25 November 2020, Matheus signed a contract with Phnom Penh Crown.
 He had a good season in this season with 14 appearances and 9 goals, while helping Phnom Penh Crown win the championship Cambodian Premier League this season.
 Phnom Penh Crown won the championship for the sixth time in their history.